 - Interior Health: staff must use the IH learning platform

-- Fraser Health: a modified version of the modules will be available on the FH learning platform soon
+- Fraser Health: a modified version of the modules is available on the FH learning platform

 - Non-health-authority-affiliated: you are welcome to use the LearningHub; see below.

 If you work for a facility that is not affiliated with a BC health authority, you can still create an account on the Learning Hub; all you need to provide is your name and an email address.
 You can find instructions on how to create an account here.

 If you have any questions about the modules, including which one you should take, you can contact Joanne Archer, PICNet’s Education and Practice Coordinator.
 Please note: for any issues with your LearningHub account, including creating/updating your account, completing the modules, and/or printing your certificate, you must contact firstname.lastname@example.org, and not PICNet.
 Thanks!

 Take me to the courses on the PHSA Learning Hub:

 - Infection Prevention and Control Practices for Direct Clinical Care Providers

 - Infection Prevention and Control Practices for Healthcare Providers Not Involved in Direct Clinical Care

 Browsers and Mobile Apps for viewing the modules